San Juan del Paraná

 San Juan del Paraná is one of the 30 districts of the Itapúa Department, Paraguay.

-It is located to the west of the city of Encarnación, the capital of the department, and was founded by Joaquín de Alós y Brú in 1789.
+It is located at the Argentina–Paraguay border, to the west of the city of Encarnación, the capital of the department, and was founded by Joaquín de Alós y Brú in 1789.

 Its inhabitants work at low-scale agriculture and to subsistence cattle for subsistence.

+Geography

 Area

-It has an area of 25 square kilometers with a total population if 7,447 inhabitants and a population density of 29.796 inhabitants per square kilometer.
+It has an area of 25 square kilometers with a total population of 7,447 and a population density of 29.796 inhabitants per square kilometer.

 Climate

 This is the coldest zone in the country due to its position in the southernmost border, the absence of elevations that stop the southern wind and the high rate of humidity.
 Its average temperature nearly reaches 21 °C and the minimum temperatures could reach −4 °C in the riparian zones.
 Only in some exceptional cases the temperatures reach a maximum of 39 °C. The rain average is 1,700 millimeters annually, October being the rainiest month.